 The accompanying inscription reads: ‘Amenhotep… who smites foreign rules of the far north, he is a god whose arm is great’.
 He is also called the ‘good god, strong of arm who achieves with his arms’ (pg.
 381)

-However, something important that James Hoffmeier points out is that Moses does the exact same thing with God.
-In the Book of Exodus Moses writes the following;
+However, something important that James Hoffmeier points out is that Exodus does the exact same thing with God.
+In the Book of Exodus the following is written;

 Moses portrays God’s power by God’s arm (so to speak).
 This is indeed no coincidence.
 James Hoffmeier points out that Moses wrote in this kind of language as to show that Yahweh’s power is greater than the power of pharaoh, and therefore defeated pharaoh and his gods, and therefore the arm of Yahweh overpowered the arm of pharaoh.
 James Hoffmeier thus says;